mattruston/idb/Report.md

 That is all it takes to get a project up and running using the Google Cloud Platform.

+We also needed to get our project to use a custom domain.
+We purchased gamingdb.info from Google Domains, Google's domain selling service.
+From there, we went to our Google Cloud Platform console under App Engine Settings and added our custom domain to the project.
+From there, all we had left to do was configure the DNS correctly so that GCP could generate the SSL certificates and link the domain to our project.
+To configure the DNS, all we had to do was go to Google Domains and add custom resource records using the information provided by GCP when adding your custom domain.
+After those couple steps, we had our project up and running on a custom domain.

 ### Tools & Technologies

 #### Front-end